 In Porto Vecchio the sun was still shining.
 I bought some breads and strawberries that tasted amazing.
-I needed to take the same bus line to get to Ajaccio as I had taken on the way here.
+I needed to take the same bus to get to Ajaccio as I had taken on the way out.
 To my shock it had the same driver.
-Luckily he was driving a bit calmer this time so I could hold my food down.
+Luckily his driving was a bit calmer this time so I could hold my food down.

-In Ajaccio I planned to stay on the same campsite as before, so I could think in peace.
+In Ajaccio I planned to stay on the same campsite as before.
 I still had a lot of time left and enough food for two weeks.
-However, I also felt very tired and it would still snowing in the mountains for at least two days.
-I didn't remember exactly where the campsite was so asked a lady at a parking lot for directions.
+However, I felt very tired and not very motivated to walk through the snow for at least two more days.
+I asked a lady at a parking lot for directions to the campsite.
 She turned out to be super helpful.
 She and her friends first explained the directions in detail but then she changed her mind and told her friend to drive me there.
 If I first wanted to do groceries she would wait.
 My charms were clearly working.
-Even though I don't speak French I understood nearly everything they said and vice versa.
+Even though I don't really speak French I understood nearly everything they said and vice versa.

 At the campsite I thanked the ladies and pitched my tent, showered, and tried to dry everything.
-I still hadn't decided what I was going to do in the next few days.
-The hiking paths that don't run through the mountains were all pretty short and far removed from each other.
-I also considered walking to Calvi along the coast, which is where my flight would leave.
+I still hadn't decided what I was going to do in the following days.
+All hiking trails that didn't run through the mountains were pretty short and far removed from me and each other.
+I considered walking to Calvi along the coast, which is where my flight would leave.
 That would take about 8 days.
-I realized I also wouldn't mind just going home, I had suffered enough (and that is part of the reason I went on vacation) and if I would return sooner I would have more time to move before starting work again.
+I realized I also wouldn't mind going home.
+I had suffered enough, which was part of the reason I went on this trip, and returning sooner would give me more time to move and rest before starting work again.